Hebe Haven Yacht Club: Objectives

 The Club's main objectives are to unite boat owners and promote boating activities and to provide boating facilities.
 Since its inception, the members have worked hard to maintain the boating character of their club.
 Most are water sport enthusiasts and are keen to see the club remain focused on its roots.

-Character

-The Club is very sociable; it is well known for its friendly and welcoming attitude towards newcomers.
-The relaxed atmosphere in the club bar and restaurant is appreciated by the members and the restaurant is renowned for producing some of the best food in the Sai Kung area.
-Alfresco dining while overlooking the bay of Pak Sha Wan is a favourite for both members and their guests.

 Facilities and operations

 The Club has comprehensive marine facilities at competitive prices, when compared to the other main yacht club's in Hong Kong, Royal Hong Kong Yacht Club and Aberdeen Boat Club.
 The Club currently has 240 swing moorings and hard standings and provides slipping and craning services and boat repair and maintenance facilities.
 In 2003 an extension to the Club increased the hard standing and provided extra marina berthing.

 Racing

 Yacht racing is very popular among Hebe members and races are held almost every weekend.
 The most popular series for cruisers in Hong Kong, the "Typhoon Series" attracts a significant number of entrants every summer.
-Everybody is invited to participate and there is always a need for extra crew, irrespective of experience!
+Participation is open to all.